 He had a group class in a beautiful museum on the outskirt of Buenos Aires.

-He finally accepted me when my colleagues told him that, even if I was living in the USA, I was an Italian, and not a Yankee.
+He finally accepted me when my colleagues told him that, even if I was living in the USA, I was an Italian, and I was not a Yankee.

 My colleagues arranged for my transportation, “don’t take a taxicab; they will rip you off.”
 They arranged reliable transport with a safe driver.